min2ha/ukwa-site/content/target/57059/index.en.md

   "subject": "Sports Collection"
 }

-# TheyWorkForYou: London 2012 Olympic Bid – in the House of Commons at 6:59 pm on 6th July 2005

 Debate in the House of Commons at 6:59 pm on 6th July 2005 about the London 2012 Olympic Bid.